landaire/O7/README.md

 - Audio events for heavy damage taken are not played.
 I'm unsure if this is an issue with my testing or the game simply not triggering these events.
 - When using the "Focus Fire" quick command `Dort_Destroyer` is played for all ships -- not just destroyers.
 - `bfk_nom` plays most of the time when you land a torpedo on an enemy boat.
 If you land many torpedoes, the full voice clip plays for each torpedo.
 I'm not sure if this is a feature or a bug yet.
+- Torpedo reload booster has a sound effect the unfortunately is not triggered by the game.
+Needs investigation.

 ## Credits